graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

   // This works assuming it's a non-null list:
   // (ie: `actors: [Actor]!` or `actors: [Actor!]!`.
   //
-  // Otherwise the array needs to be created first:
+  // Otherwise the array needs to be created first since it could be null:
   // `theLifeAquatic.actors = theLifeAquatic.actors ?? [];`
   //
   // see note below for more details